About the course

 • What other materials do I need to do the course?

-General art supplies: Pencils, coloured pencils, pens, rubber, set square, steel rule, craft knife, cutting mat, inexpensive photocopy paper or newsprint, tracing paper, greyboad or thick cardboard, double-sided tape, masking tape, strong duct tape.
+General art supplies: Pencils, coloured pencils, pens, rubber, set square, steel rule, craft knife, cutting mat, inexpensive photocopy paper or newsprint, tracing paper, greyboard or thick cardboard, double-sided tape, masking tape, strong duct tape.
 Other useful things: Glass to roll ink onto.

-• Can I use beginner’s tools and soft cut or easy carve lino?
+• Can I use beginner’s tools and soft-cut or easy carve lino?

 • Is there any online support if I have any questions?

-• When does the course start and how long do I have access to it?
+• When does the course start, and how long do I have access to it?

 • How long does the course take?